Apepi: Family

 Two sisters are known: Tani and Ziwat.
 Tani is mentioned on a door of a shrine in Avaris and on the stand of an offering table (Berlin 22487).
 She was the sister of the king.
 Ziwat is mentioned on a bowl found in Spain.

 A 'Prince Apepi', named on a seal (now in Berlin) is likely to have been his son.
 Apepi also had a daughter, named Herit: a vase belonging to her was found in a tomb at Thebes, sometimes regarded as the one of king Amenhotep I, which might indicate that at some point his daughter was married to a Theban king.
 The vase, however, could have been an item which was looted from Avaris after the eventual victory over the Hyksos by Ahmose I.

+Attestation

+Attestations of Apepi has been catalogued by Ryholt 1997:385 File 15/5.